 Ever since we had so much fun doing microwave puffy paint a few months ago, the kids have been asking for a repeat performance.

-Yesterday, we made puffy paint snowmen, snowflakes, blizzards, candy canes, and more.
+We made puffy paint snowmen, snowflakes, blizzards, candy canes, and more.
 All kinds of wintry puffy paint art!

 This recipe makes enough for 3-4 children.